andrenq/trading/README.md

 #Trading app REST API
 ##Introduction
 This REST API simulates the backend of a stock brocker.
 By acessing its endpoints you will be able to access stock prices, register traders, and buy and sell stocks.
-It was built using Springboot
+It was built using java8, SpringBoot with its standard configuration of Apache  Tomcat, Hibernate

 ## Environmental variables